Our thinking

 Other laws affecting AI

-• The Online Safety Act 2021,6 which includes mechanisms to address online safety issues, extending to AI generated material
+• The Online Safety Act 2021, which includes mechanisms to address online safety issues, extended to AI-generated material8

 Definition of “AI”

-• "Safe and responsible AI" means "AI should be designed, developed, deployed and used in a way that is safe.
+The Voluntary AI Standard does not define AI; however, it does define "safe and responsible AI" as requiring that "AI should be designed, developed, deployed and used in a way that is safe.
 Its use should be human-centered, trustworthy and responsible.
 AI systems should be developed and used in a way that provides benefits while minimizing the risk of negative impact to people, groups, and wider society."

-In the Proposals Paper, the Australian Government is seeking public consultation on whether to implement a principles-based approach or a list-based approach (as adopted in the EU and Canada) to define "high-risk AI".
+As part of its public consultation processes, the Australian Government has sought feedback on whether it should implement a principles-based approach or a list-based approach (as adopted in the EU and Canada) to define "high-risk AI".

 Territorial scope